uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 Tags: event, events, calendar, shortcode, modern tribe Requires at least: 4.1
 Tested up to: 4.7.3
-Stable tag: 1.5
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds shortcode functionality to The Events Calendar Plugin (Free Version) by Modern Tribe.
+Adds shortcode functionality to The Events Calendar Plugin (Free Version) by Modern Tribe, so you can list your events anywhere.

 == Description ==